 - Use the WOW Stories form and have each student and/or parent complete and sign the forms.

 - Copy the informed consent forms that you used when you did the research or classroom engagement and send those forms to the editor.
-If you choose to do this option, be aware that your students will no longer be anonymous since the editor will have access to their real names.
+If you choose this option, be aware that your students will no longer be anonymous since the editor will have access to their real names.

 - Write a blanket letter of consent stating that you have those forms in hand but are not sharing them to maintain the privacy of the students.
-If this is the case, then you need to provide a blank copy of your permission form with your letter.
+If this is the case, you need to provide a blank copy of your permission form with your letter.
 This must be the sole purpose of your letter—don’t include other issues regarding your article in the content of the letter.
 Mail the blanket letter of consent and the blank copy of your permission form to the editor.

 Use the WOW Stories form and have each student and/or parent complete and sign the forms.